Compare.com insurance comparison: is it a legitimate site?

 Compare.com provides four separate levels of insurance coverage from which to choose:

-Our tester selected Plus coverage, which would place bodily injury and property damage liability rates at 50/100/50.
-Other than these four coverage tiers, Compare.com doesn't offer many coverage variations or options.
+I selected Plus coverage, which would place bodily injury and property damage liability rates at 50/100/50.
+Other than these four coverage tiers, Compare.com doesn't offer many coverage variations or options, though there seems to be more flexibility when you follow the links to carrier websites.

 Getting the quotes after submitting personal info took 30 seconds, which was counted down on the screen.
 The site returned quotes from six insurance carriers, ranging from $237/month to $457/month.
-Compare.com also returned a wide variety of down payments, as well: anywhere from $243 down to $616 down.
+Compare.com also returned a wide variety of down payments: anywhere from $243 down to $616 down.

 The quotes were clearly labeled and easy to read.
 A click on the information icon in the top left corner of each quote broke down the individual coverage that could be expected, including limits and deductibles.